 When Computer Chess Online was first opened a central idea was that it should provide chess enthusiasts with a free and easily accessible means to train and improve their tactical knowledge and experience.
-The method used to implement this aim was to provide a free online chess game in which the human player could play for an unlimited amount of time against a computer opponent that would never get bored by the same variations, or upset if a player wanted to take back a blunder.
-To this end we provided a fairly simple flash chess game that allowed beginning players to do just this.
-Of course over time beginners skill levels improve as their mastery of the game of chess increases.
-It has become increasingly apparent that the time was due to implement a new and better solution for the original aim.
+The original method used to implement this aim was to provide a free online chess game.
+This game would allow a human player to play for an unlimited amount of time against a computer opponent.
+It would never get bored by the same variations, or upset if a player wanted to take back a blunder.
+To this end, we provided a fairly simple flash chess game that allowed beginning players to do just this – play chess against the computer.
+Of course, over time beginners skill levels improve as their mastery of the game of chess increases.
+It has become increasingly apparent that it was time to implement a new and better solution for the original aim.

 Play Chess Online Against Computer Opponents

 A few days ago we launched a new chess game but did so in quite a muted manner as it was necessary to take the time to see how well it performed for users of this site.
 There was clearly no need to take down the old page as many people will have bookmarked it already and may, in fact, prefer the old game.
 However, now we are satisfied that the new game performs well it is time to give it a bit more prominence.
 This link will take you to our new page to play chess against computer opponents.
 The new chess game is stronger and also allows for online human versus human play.
 Overall, I believe it offers a better experience for all types of player.

 Other Game Feedback

 While listening to feedback we have received about the original chess game a few other things became apparent.
 Some players were reporting “bugs” that actually weren’t.
 Specifically that the game would not let them castle, or that the game was performing illegal captures using pawns.